stereopickle/mental_health_index/README.md

 I am primarily interested in learning what are the key factors that contribute to the progression of depressive symptoms in order to provide a guideline in future suicide prevention research.

 # Structure
-- 001.Linear_Regression_NHANES_data.ipynb : jupyter notebook containing entire code in the order it was initially processed.
+- 001.Linear_Regression_NHANES_data.ipynb : jupyter notebook containing entire code in the order it was processed.

 # Data Collection